styrken/objc-async/README.md

 Simple wrappers around GCD

-1. Copy objc_async.h and .m do your project
+1. Copy objc_async.h and .m to your project
 2. Import "objc_async.h" in your file
 3. Do this